deye9/favorite-things/README.md

 3. `python manage.py migrate`
 4. `./manage.py loaddata category.json`

-To get started frontend wise run the commands as listed in the sequence below:
+To get started frontend wise run the commands as listed in the sequence below in the root folder:

-1. `cd frontend`
-2. `npm install`
+1. `npm install`
-3. `npm run dev`
+2. `npm run dev`

 To run test scripts the command needed is